-October 21, 1997 The fee for a disclaimer of interest is the greater of \$600 or the actual cost of navigable rivers when issuing Disclaimers of Interest, while allowing the Department to propose alternatives to the Land Board due to unusual circumstances.
-Alternatives to the 25-foot wide public use right- of-way will be presented to the Land Board for approval (Attachment 3).
+Department shall reserve a 25-foot wide public use right-of-way along navigable rivers when issuing Disclaimers of Interest, while allowing the Department to propose alternatives to the Land Board due to unusual circumstances.
+Alternatives to the 25-foot wide public use right-of-way will be presented to the Land Board for approval.